StudiMY/102-beginning-python/source/looping/index.rst

 5. In the ``for`` loop example, ``words`` and ``range()`` are considered iterables.
 What are iterables?
 6. Can you give another examples of iterables?
 Hint: "hello world"

+.. topic:: FAQ / Fun Facts

+    | 1. ``else`` in ``for`` loop?

+    | Python also allows us to use the else condition with for loops.
+The else block just after for/while is executed only when the loop is **NOT** terminated by a break statement.
+Such type of else is useful only if there is an if condition present inside the loop which somehow depends on the loop variable.

 Critical Thinking - Discussions
 --------------------------------
 Type some code examples below in IDLE.
 Some are good examples, some are not.
 Compare them and think about